andrewhanlon/sigmond/README.md

 This repository contains an analysis software suite for the analysis of Monte Carlo data in lattice QCD.
 Currently it only supports two-point correlation functions.

+## Requires

+- cmake? -> unsure if I needed to install these because my Ubuntu VM was screwy, please try without first
+- c++? -> unsure if I needed to install these because my Ubuntu VM was screwy, please try without first

 ## Instructions for pip install ##

 ```